Batman: Mystery of the Batwoman: Plot

 Not long after Bane's arrival in Gotham, it is revealed that there is not one, but three Batwomen, all of whom were the women suspected by Batman.
 Kathy and Sonia met taking art classes at college, and Sonia and Rocky were roommates; and they all harbor grudges against the Penguin, Thorne, and Carleton Duquesne: the Penguin had framed Rocky's fiancé Kevin, Thorne had burned down a store owned by Sonia's family, and Carlton Duquesne's war with a rival gang got Kathy's mother (his wife) killed.
-The women took turns to create the illusion of a single Batwoman: Rocky invented Batwoman's gadgetry, Kathy financed her efforts, and Sonia created the Batwoman persona as a tribute to Batman, who had saved her life nine years earlier and inspired her to become a police officer.
+The women took turns to create the illusion of a single Batwoman: Rocky built Batwoman's gadgetry, Kathy financed her efforts, and Sonia created the Batwoman persona as a tribute to Batman, who had saved her life nine years earlier and inspired her to become a police officer.

 Kathy plants a bomb in the ship taking the weapons into international waters for the exchange – but not before Bane unmasks her.
 Kathy and Batman narrowly escape as the bomb goes off, while Carlton forsakes his ties to Thorne and the Penguin to save his daughter's life, and Bane falls into the Gotham River.

 Thorne, Penguin, and Duquesne are arrested.
 Sonia takes the fall for the Batwoman operation, resigns from the GCPD, and decides to leave Gotham.
 Batman gives Sonia evidence that he discovered which helps clear Rocky's fiancé.
 Carlton agrees to testify against Thorne and the Penguin in exchange for a lighter sentence.
 After reconciling with her father, Kathy drives off with Bruce.